Quasiconformal mapping: Definition

 and is called the dilatation of f.
+If f is K-quasiconformal for some finite K, then f is quasiconformal.

 A definition based on the notion of extremal length is as follows.
 If there is a finite K such that for every collection Γ of curves in D the extremal length of Γ is at most K times the extremal length of {f o γ : γ ∈ Γ}.
 Then f is K-quasiconformal.

-If f is K-quasiconformal for some finite K, then f is quasiconformal.

-A few facts about quasiconformal mappings
+Properties

 If K > 1 then the maps x + iy ↦ Kx + iy and x + iy ↦ x + iKy are both quasiconformal and have constant dilatation K.

 If s > −1 then the map $z\mapsto z\,|z|^{s}$ is quasiconformal (here z is a complex number) and has constant dilatation $\max(1+s, \frac{1}{1+s})$.
 When s ≠ 0, this is an example of a quasiconformal homeomorphism that is not smooth.
 If s = 0, this is simply the identity map.

 A homeomorphism is 1-quasiconformal if and only if it is conformal.
-Hence the identity map is always 1-quasiconformal.
 If f : D → D′ is K-quasiconformal and g : D′ → D′′ is K′-quasiconformal, then g o f is KK′-quasiconformal.
 The inverse of a K-quasiconformal homeomorphism is K-quasiconformal.
-The set of 1-quasiconformal maps forms a group under composition.
+Since K-quasiconformal maps are preserved under composition with conformal maps, one can extend the notion of K-quasiconformal maps to general Riemann surfaces.

 The space of K-quasiconformal mappings from the complex plane to itself mapping three distinct points to three given points is compact.